310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Tetora %}
 No, it’s okay.
 I’m bothered by that part of myself, too.
 I don’t really like being soft about things, so I choose to be more straightforward.

-I know it’s important to be thoughtful to other people and try to put yourself in their shoes, and to work on settling your differences when you get in an argument, but… urghh… That kinda stuff just irritates me.
+I know it’s important to be thoughtful to other people and try to put yourself in their shoes, and to work on settling your differences when you get in an argument, but… Ughh… That kinda stuff just irritates me.

 But… While it might feel like a relief to let everything out, you might end up hurting that person’s feelings.